Working with Young People

 In this module we will explore the benefits and struggles of working within an organisational context.
 Through creative connection with personal and clinical experience we will look at team working and the benefits and pitfalls of collective responsibility and confidentiality.
 Through case studies and participant experience we will explore how and when to refer on and look at potential blocks and challenges to this, locating this is in part as possible countertransference and field affects.

-Session on Legal Issues in Therapeutic Work with Children & Young People with Peter Jenkins:
+Legal Issues in Therapeutic Work with Children & Young People with Peter Jenkins:

 This workshop will explore the complex legal issues facing practitioners working therapeutically with children and young people in a range of settings in England and Wales.
 The workshop is based on a model of children and young persons’ rights.
 The topics to be addressed will include: